French brig Ligurienne: British account

-Peterel, under the command of Francis Austen, the brother of author Jane Austen and future admiral of the fleet, was sailing near Marseille with the frigate Mermaid.
-On 21 March 1800, Peterel spotted a large convoy with three escorts: the brig-sloop Ligurienne, armed with fourteen brass 6-pounder guns and two brass 36-pounder howitzers, the corvette Cerf, of fourteen 6-pounder guns, and the xebec Lejoille, of six 6-pounder guns.
+Peterel, under the command of Commander Francis Austen, was sailing off Marseille with the frigate HMS Mermaid.
+On 21 March 1800, Peterel spotted a large French convoy with three escorts: the brig-sloop Ligurienne, armed with 14 brass 6-pounder guns and two brass 36-pounder obusier de vaisseaus, the corvette Cerf, of fourteen 6-pounder guns, and the xebec Lejoille, of six 6-pounder guns.
 Peterel captured a bark of 350 tons and a bombarde (ketch) of 150 tons, both carrying wheat and which their crews had abandoned, and sent them off with prize crews; later that afternoon the escorts caught up to Peterel and attacked.
 Mermaid was in sight but a great distance to leeward and so unable to assist.

 Single-handedly, Peterel drove Cerf and Lejoille on shore, and after a 90-minute battle captured Ligurienne, which lost Pelabon and one sailor killed and two sailors wounded out of her crew of 104 men; there were no British casualties.
-Some British accounts declare that Cerf was a total loss but that the French were able to salvage Lejoille.
+Some British accounts claim that Cerf was a total loss but that the French were able to salvage Lejoille.
 The whole action took place under the guns of two shore batteries and so close to shore that Peterel grounded for a few minutes.

-One month after the action, Austen received promotion post captain.
-In 1847 the Admiralty awarded the Naval General Service Medal with clasp "Peterel 21 March 1800" to the two surviving claimants from the action.
+One month after the action, Austen was promoted to captain.
+In 1847 the British Admiralty awarded the Naval General Service Medal with clasp "Peterel 21 March 1800" to the two surviving claimants from the action.